Kabir-Narula/WEB222-Vintage/README.md

 * Song Cards Styling: Song cards exhibit a nostalgic charm, reminiscent of trading cards and classic album covers.
 Subtle shadows, responsive animations, and carefully chosen colors create an immersive browsing experience.

 # Academic Integrity Statement

-Please note that this project adheres to the principles of academic integrity.
-Any external resources used for inspiration or guidance have been appropriately cited, and the code has been developed independently as part of the Web 222 final assignment.
+I hereby declare that the work presented in this RB MusicWebpage project, submitted for the Web 222 final assignment at Seneca College, is my own.
+I have not used any unauthorized sources, materials, or assistance in completing this project, and all external resources, if any, have been duly acknowledged and referenced.
+The code, design, and content presented in this project are a true representation of my own efforts and understanding of the course material.

+I understand the importance of upholding the principles of academic integrity and the ethical standards expected by Seneca College.
+Any instances of collaboration, inspiration, or guidance from external sources have been appropriately documented.
+I am fully aware of the consequences of academic misconduct, and I am committed to maintaining the highest level of academic honesty and integrity throughout my studies at Seneca College.